Skip to main content

 • As the region’s largest philanthropic grant-maker, to generate sufficient income and hold sufficient reserves to allow us to support our communities with grants through the ups and downs of economic cycles and global investment performance.

-The overall investment strategy is agreed by all Trustees on advice from the Investment Committee, who are in turn advised by the Foundation’s asset consultant, an independent adviser, and the Foundation’s lawyers and management.
+The overall investment strategy is agreed by all Trustees on advice from the Investment Committee, who are in turn advised by the Foundation’s asset consultant, an independent adviser, and the Foundation’s management.
 Where appropriate other subject matter experts are utilised as needed.

 Our Statement of Investment Policies and Objectives (SIPO) outlines our strategy and details our specific objectives.